AndersDeath/diary2/000-current.md

 # 28 May - Sunday - Kaş - 241 day of immigration

-I had a horrible night.
-It was a thunderstorm this night.
-IT was extreme noise.
-Additionally mosquitos bit me for whole night.
-Despite this fact the day was nice.
-Unfortunately I am tiered because of bad night but nevermind.
-I also improved holy theory finally.
-I'm glad that I found atime for it.
-In general I try to be in normal today.
-Especially in the mood sense.
-It's really hard to keep mind in norma. so, I will go and do yoga in 5 minutes.
-I think it will help me a lot in my mood.
-After that I will call my mother and start watching the 7th season of Friends.
+I had a horrible night last night.
+There was a thunderstorm, and the noise was extreme.
+To make matters worse, mosquitoes bit me throughout the entire night.
+Despite this, the day turned out to be nice.
+Unfortunately, I'm tired due to the bad night, but never mind.
+On a positive note, I finally made progress on the holy theory.
+I'm glad I found time for it.
+Today, in general, I'm trying to feel normal, especially in terms of my mood.
+It's really hard to keep my mind in a normal state.
+Therefore, I'm going to do yoga in 5 minutes; I think it will greatly help my mood.
+After that, I will call my mother and start watching the 7th season of Friends.

 # 29 May - Monday - Kaş - 242 day of immigration